-If so, and unless you have your own conveyancing solicitor acting for you, Land Registry will need confirmation that your identity has been verified by a solicitor or similar professional and confirmed using HM Land Registry’s ID1 Form.
+If so, and unless you have your own conveyancing solicitor acting for you, Land Registry will need confirmation that your identity has been checked by a solicitor or similar professional and confirmed using HM Land Registry’s ID1 Form.

-Costing only £59 per person and taking just 15 minutes to do by way of an online Zoom call, we’re proud to provide the cheapest quickest, and easiest HM Land Registry compliant ID verification service in the UK.
+Costing only £59 per person and taking just 15 minutes to do by way of an online Zoom call, we’re proud to provide the cheapest quickest, and easiest HM Land Registry compliant ID checking service in the UK.

 You’ll receive your completed forms for approval minutes after the end of our call, and no payment is taken until your forms are signed.